rdpate/pyr/readme.md

     exec .../pyr -p"$(basename "$0")/py3" "$@"
     # specify path to pyr or pyr-standalone (see Standalone Pyr)

-Run without args for an interactive console or supply MODULE:FUNC, either way project-specific directories and settings are applied.
+Run without args for an interactive console or supply TARGET, either way project-specific directories and settings are applied.
 Individual stubs can hook into your Python code simply:

     #!/bin/sh -ue
     # if above script is PROJECT/util/pyr
     # and this script is one level below PROJECT
-    exec "$(dirname "$(readlink -f "$0")")/../util/pyr" -a"$0" MODULE:FUNC "$@"
+    exec "$(dirname "$(readlink -f "$0")")/../util/pyr" -a"$0" TARGET "$@"
     # readlink lets any symlinks to the stub work correctly

 ## Standalone Pyr